-The IO Extender opens up a whole world of options in the Control4 system to control home theaters, distributed audio systems, video devices, motion sensors, and other devices that use infrared (IR), serial, contact, and relay connections.
-This device is a great companion to the EA controllers to expand output capability.
+The Control4 IO Extender opens up a whole world of options in the Control4 system to control home theaters, distributed audio systems, video devices, motion sensors, and other devices that use infrared (IR), serial, contact, and relay connections and has digital and analog audio outputs.
+This device is a great companion to the HC-800 controller to expand output capability.

-Ensure that the IO Extender is installed and set up as directed in the IO Extender Installation Guide available on the Dealer Portal.
+Ensure that the IO Extender is installed and set up as directed in the Control4 IO Extender Installation Guide available on the Control4 Dealer website.